-Under the Local Government Act 1989, a council's total revenue from a municipal charge in a financial year must not exceed 20 per cent of the combined sum total of the council's total revenue from the municipal charge and the revenue from general rates (total rates).
+Under the Local Government Act 1989, a council's total revenue from a municipal charge in a financial year must not exceed 20 per cent Council's total revenue from the municipal charge and the revenue from general rates (total rates).

-The municipal charge applies equally to all properties, except for those satisfying the Single Farm Enterprise Exemption requirements, and is based upon the recovery of a fixed cost of providing administrative services irrespective of valuation.
+The municipal charge applies equally to all properties, except for those satisfying the single farm enterprise exemption requirements, and is based upon the recovery of a fixed cost of providing administrative services irrespective of valuation.
 The same contribution amount per assessment to cover a portion of Council's administrative costs can be seen as an equitable method of recovering these costs.

 West Wimmera Shire Council levies a municipal charge.
 Each year the municipal charge will be calculated aligned with the multiplier from the current rate.
 The multiplier will be set annually by Council at the minister's rate cap or below.
-The total revenue received from the previous year's municipal charge will be multiplied by the Council set multiplier, then divided by the current number of properties incurring the charge to determine the per property fee.
+The total revenue received from the previous year's municipal charge will be multiplied by the Council-set multiplier, then divided by the current number of properties incurring the charge to determine the per property fee.

-(Previous Year MC Revenue x Increase Multiplier) / Number of properties with a MC
+(Previous year MC revenue x increase multiplier) / number of properties with a MC

-6.7 SINGLE FARM ENTERPRISE EXEMPTION
+SINGLE FARM ENTERPRISE EXEMPTION

-Single Farm Enterprises may be eligible for an exemption from Municipal Charges and the Fixed Fire Services Property Levy as defined by the Local Government Act 1989 and the Fire Services Property Levy Act 2012.
+Single farm enterprises may be eligible for an exemption from municipal charges and the Fixed Fire Services Property Levy as defined by the Local Government Act 1989 and the Fire Services Property Levy Act 2012.

-Eligibility criteria is detailed in the legislation and supported by the Fire Services Levy Guidelines, issued annually by the State Revenue Office.
-Application forms are available on the council website, and by visiting council offices.
+Eligibility criteria are detailed in the legislation and supported by the Fire Services Levy Guidelines, issued annually by the State Revenue Office.
+Application forms are available on Council's website, or by visiting Council offices.